 The design of the SDR provides multi-fidelity LCA information for consumer products.
 The first step for implementing the SDR is to identify various LCA methods that represent a wide breadth of analysis complexity.
-Currently, there are many LCA methods available, including CML, TRACI, ReCiPe, Eco-Indicator 99, and ILCD 2011 [16-20].
-Implementing these methods can be assisted by the use of software, such as GaBi, OpenLCA, SimaPro, and Solidworks Sustainability [21-24].
+Currently, there are many LCA methods available, including CML, TRACI, ReCiPe, Eco-Indicator 99, and ILCD 2011 (Bare et al., 2003; European Union, 2011; Goedkoop and Spriensma, 2000; Guinée et al., 2002; Huijbregts et al., 2016).
+Implementing these methods can be assisted by the use of software, such as GaBi, OpenLCA, SimaPro, and Solidworks Sustainability (GreenDelta, n.d.; Pre' Consultants, n.d.; SolidWorks, n.d.; Thinkstep, n.d.).
 In developing the sustainable design repository, we use CML via Solidworks Sustainability, Eco-Indicator 99, and ReCiPe via GaBi.
 These three methods, in tandem with their implementation software, each provide a unique LCA approach that covers a wide range of use difficulty, convenience, and information.
 A description and rationale for each of the methods are given as follows.